 - The authors agree to the automatic transfer of the copyright to the publisher (INIA) if and when the manuscript is accepted for publication

 - The manuscript will not be published elsewhere in any language without the consent of the copyright holders

-- Written permission of the copyright holder had been obtained by the authors for the materials used from other copyrighted sources
+- Written permission of the copyright holder was obtained by the authors for materials from other copyrighted sources